microsoft/pxt/docs/blog/csed-week/csed-week-2019.md

 # MakeCode Tutorials and Projects for CS Ed Week

-[Computer Science Education week](https://csedweek.org/) is happening again this year and it's coming soon!
-We are excited about it and want to provide some quick and easy MakeCode activities for students to use.
-So, we've updated last year's [list](/blog/csed-week/csed-week-2018) of some of our favorite tutorials, guides, and projects that you can do in under an hour.
+[Computer Science Education week](https://csedweek.org/) is coming up, and Educators can start planning for it now!
+We've updated last year's [list](/blog/csed-week/csed-week-2018) of some of our favorite tutorials, guides, and projects that you can do in under an hour.

 We’ve organized this list by product: